 Nuns Moor Park

 The park plays a major role in its immediate neighbourhood as vital green public space for all generations to use.
 From dog walkers, to families having picnics, to young people meeting up and children playing, this is well loved and well used space for all.
-Volunteers have recently planted new trees and bulbs, and the practice of holding festivals and melas in the park has been revived with the addition of outdoor markets.
+Volunteers have recently planted new trees and bulbs.
+The practice of holding festivals in the park has been revived, with the more recent addition of outdoor markets.